UU-cellbiology/UU_SmartMicroscopy/README.md

 ```bash
 python main.py
 ```
+The initialization is expected to be in the order of seconds.
+If SAM segmentation is used for the first time, then dat awill be downloaded and initialization is expected to be in the order of minutes.

 #### **b.
 Interacting with the GUI**
 The GUI provides an intuitive interface for controlling the experiment.
 Key features include: